wabarc/wayback/README.md

 ## Features

+- Free and open-source
-- Cross platform
+- Cross-platform compatibility
-- Batch wayback URLs
+- Batch wayback URLs for faster archiving
-- Builtin CLI (`wayback`)
+- Built-in CLI (`wayback`) for convenient use
-- Serve as Tor Hidden Service or local web entry
+- Serve as a Tor Hidden Service or local web entry for added privacy and accessibility
-- Wayback to Internet Archive, archive.today, IPFS and Telegraph easier
+- Easier wayback to Internet Archive, archive.today, IPFS and Telegraph integration
-- Interactive with IRC, Martix, Telegram bot, Discord bot, Mastodon and Twitter as daemon service
+- Interactive with IRC, Matrix, Telegram bot, Discord bot, Mastodon, and Twitter as a daemon service for convenient use
-- Supports publish wayback results to Telegram channel, Mastodon and GitHub Issues
+- Supports publishing wayback results to Telegram channel, Mastodon, and GitHub Issues for sharing
-- Supports store archived files to disk
+- Supports storing archived files to disk for offline use
-- Download stream media (requires [FFmpeg](https://ffmpeg.org/))
+- Download streaming media (requires [FFmpeg](https://ffmpeg.org/)) for convenient media archiving.

 ## Installation